 Returning to Korea

 In 1993, our family reached a giant fork in the road.
-While my dad received an offer that he couldn’t refuse in Korea, my mom received what I believe to this day to be an even better offer from a large hospital in the US; the hospital itself was located in one of the most dangerous areas of the country.
+While my dad received an offer that he couldn’t refuse in Korea, my mom received what I believe to this day to be an even better offer from a well known hospital in the US; the hospital itself was located in one of the most dangerous city in North America.
 Eventually, we moved back to Korea and my mom decided to volunteer and work pro bono.
 Strangely, it was difficult adjusting to the new culture.